Ashleshk/Spotify-Music-Data-Analysis/README.md

 5. There's basically NO correlation between track popularity and numeric physical features; yet, there's strong correlation among track, album and artist popularity, which is not suprising; and there's also slight correlation between track popularity and track number, which is also not surprising, as most popular songs are usually the first in the album.

 ## **Model Assessment**
-1. We established a machine learning model, which could successfully predict track popularity.
+1. I implemented a machine learning model, which could successfully predict track popularity.
 Ensemble methods are extremely good for analyzing multi-feature data with non-linear relationship, plus XGBoost has recently dominated data science field with extreme superiority, so we choose XGBClassifier to train our data, and achieved very excellent accuracy score for both cross-validated and test data.
 The best predictive feature is album popularity.

-2. We are using API data, which could better reflect the most recent trend; and we vectorized text feature into numeric to strengthen our models.
+2. here I am using API data, which could better reflect the most recent trend; and we vectorized text feature into numeric to strengthen our models.

 3. Unfortunately, Spotify API does NOT provide location information for users; otherwise it'll be good idea to analyze music taste difference for different states as well as across the globe.